inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

 34a (33) Raceme a tight cluster of three (sometimes just two) spikelets, one sessile the other two on pedicels.
 Inflorescence elliptical, branches open and somewhat whorled around the axis. { Small, spreading grass, widespread in dry environments, but also appearing in lawns.
 Manienie ‘ula, golden beardgrass.
 [HAW - IND?]
-[GUM - IND]
+[FAC] [GUM - IND]

 Chrysopogon aciculatus (Retz.)
 Trin.